-Commented [MF61]: #93 Sanderson Group and Queenstown Commercial Limited
+Commented [MF63]: #93 Sanderson Group and Queenstown Commercial Limited

-49.5.21 Building Coverage ge 49.5.21.1 In the Medium Density Residential Precinct, a maximum of RD 45%.
-Discretion is restricted to the following: a. external appearance, location and visual dominance of the building(s) as viewed from the street(s) and adjacent sites; b. external amenity values for future occupants of buildings on the site.
+49.5.21 Building Coverage 9 49.5.21.1 In the Medium Density Residential Precinct, a maximum of 45%.
+RD Discretion is restricted to the following: a. external appearance, location and visual dominance of the building(s) as viewed from the street(s) and adjacent sites; b. external amenity values for future occupants of buildings on the site.
 49.5.21.2 In the High Density Residential Precinct, a maximum of 70%.
-NC 49.5.22 Minimum bound ary setbacks for buildings RD 49.5.22.1 In 1 the Medium Density Residential Precinct: Discretion is restricted a.
+NC 49.5.22 Minimum boundar ry setbacks for buildings RD 49.5.22.1 In th e Medium Density Residential Precinct: Discretion is restricted a.
 Road boundaries: 3m to: b.
-All other boundaries: 1.5m Any privacy effects created by the C. Garages shall be setback at least 6m from a road boundary. proposal on 49.5.22.2 In 1 the High Density Residential Precinct: adjacent sites; a.
+All other boundaries: 1.5m a.
+Any privacy effects C. Garages shall be setback at least 6m from a road boundary. created by the proposal on 49.5.22.2 In th e High Density Residential Precinct: adjacent sites; a.
 All boundaries: 3m 1.5m b.
 External b.
-Garages shall be setback at least 6m from a road boundary. appearance, Exclusions: dominance of the is proposed onot apply to site boundaries where a common or party wall between two buildings on adjacent sites. , entrance awnings, window shading/screening devices and building as viewed from the street and adjacent sites; and boundary se ng elements that provide shelter can extend into the road etback by up to 1.5m on buildings up to a maximum of two eight and up to 1m on all other boundaries. c.
+Garages shall be setback at least 6m from a road boundary. appearance, is proposed b b.
+Roof eaves, o other building boundary setl not apply to site boundaries where a common or party wall etween two buildings on adjacent sites. entrance awnings, window shading/screening devices and g elements that provide shelter can extend into the road back by up to 1.5m on buildings up to a maximum of two ght and up to 1m on all other boundaries. dominance of the building as viewed from the street and adjacent sites; and c.
 Effects on the safety of the transportation network, including pedestrian safety. d.
-Heritage values of the Glenpanel Precinct 1 I .
+Heritage values of the Glenpanel Precinct

-Commented [MF62]: #73 Glenpanel Developments Limited, #77 Ladies Mile Property Syndicate, #93 Sanderson Group and Queenstown Commercial Limited
+Commented [MF64]: #73 Glenpanel Developments Limited, #77 Ladies Mile Property Syndicate, #93 Sanderson Group and Queenstown Commercial Limited

-Commented [MF63]: Evidence of Mr Millar - subject to scope determination
+Commented [MF65]: Evidence of Mr Millar - subject to scope determination